Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/hw4/report.md

 | Average contig size | ≈ 45 kb     |
 | Alignment identity  | 98–100%     |
 | Reference coverage  | ≈ 99%       |
+ Based on the alignment, the test genome matched the reference genome very well.
+The identity was high, and only small gaps or repeats seemed to be missing.